tencentyun/intlcloud-documents/yehe_doc/CDN 与加速/全球应用加速/购买指南/计费说明_intl_en.md

 >A disabled connection does not incur any bandwidth fee but a connection fee.
 To stop incurring any connection fee, you need to delete the connection.

-## Arrears
+## Overdue Payment
-If your Tencent Cloud account is in arrears, Tencent Cloud will notify you through SMS, email, etc. A 24-hour grace period is provided for you.
+When your Tencent Cloud account becomes overdue, Tencent Cloud will notify you through SMS, email, etc. A 24-hour grace period is provided for you.
 If you fail to top up your account within 24 hours, the GAAP service will be suspended for you.
 >The configurations of your acceleration connections will be kept for 7 days, such as the listener configuration and origin server configuration.
 If your account is topped up within 7 days, the acceleration service will be resumed; otherwise, your acceleration connection will be terminated and can no longer be resumed.